 This must be the most beautiful of all areas in Chania’s old town, the place where the Venetian merchants built their mansions.
 Casting long shadows on a hot summer day, these tall and elegant buildings are the perfect backdrop for a Greek coffee.

-Order it traditional style and it will come in a small cup, strong and bitter.
+One of our top things to do in Chania?
+Order a traditional style Greek coffee in Topanas.
+It will come in a small cup, strong and bitter.
 The grounds will be still on the bottom, a foam on the top will hold the aromatic fragrance.
 Have a glass of water with it to refresh you even more, and enjoy the views of Chania’s beautiful ancient harbour.

 Remember that these buildings used to make up a busy harbour.
 They used to be merchant houses with storage facilities downstairs and living quarters upstairs.
 In between, notice the tiny alleyways that stretch like fingers into the old town, now obscured by tables and chairs of the restaurants.

-It can get really busy here in the evenings, so if you want to explore without the crowds it’s better to check it out in the morning hours before lunch service kicks off.
+It can get really busy here in the evenings.
+If you want to explore without the crowds it’s better to check it out in the morning hours before lunch service kicks off.

 The houses lining the harbour are today mostly converted into hotels.
 You can stay in these boutique hotels, of course.
 We recommend Elia Zampelio Boutique Hotel (Affiliate Link), a pretty 3-star property that is overlooking the harbour from its rooms.